tilt-dev/tilt.build/docs/tutorial/1-prerequisites.md

 If you are having trouble, Docker provides troubleshooting guides for [macOS][troubleshoot-docker-mac] and [Windows][troubleshoot-docker-windows].

 ## Provision a Local Kubernetes Cluster
-There are many different options for local development Kubernetes clusters such as KIND, k3d, and Docker Desktop.
+There are many different options for local development Kubernetes clusters, such as KIND, k3d, and Docker Desktop.
-If you're curious about the different options, refer to the [Choosing A Local Cluster][guide-local-cluster] guide.
+If you're curious about the different options, refer to the guide on [Choosing A Local Cluster][guide-local-cluster].

 Regardless of your choice, Tilt will detect the optimal configuration to ensure your image builds and deployments are as fast as possible.
 While Tilt also supports using a remote cluster for development, we recommend using a local cluster for this tutorial.